Prediabetes

 Are you at risk for prediabetes?

-Prediabetes happens when your blood sugar levels are consistently higher than normal.
+Prediabetes occurs when your blood sugar levels are consistently higher than normal.
 Because prediabetes doesn't always show signs or symptoms, more than 4 out of 5 of people who have prediabetes don't know they have it.
-While prediabetes doesn’t affect everyone the same way, the good news is it can often be reversed.
+The good news: prediabetes can often be reversed with small healthy changes.

 Take the one-minute risk test.
-If your score indicates you might be at risk, work with your health care provider to address areas of concern.
-Typically making a few lifestyle changes to reduce your risk and lower your blood sugar levels can reduce your risk of type 2 diabetes, heart disease, and stroke.
+If your score indicates you might be at risk, work with your health care provider and explore a diabetes prevention lifestyle change program.
+Typically making a few lifestyle changes can help you lower your blood sugar levels reducing your risk of type 2 diabetes, heart disease, and stroke.

 Know the risks